Friday, February 23, 2024

 DOWNLOAD TEN BOOKS, listen to soothing MUSIC in the background.

-Pir: A persian word for a Sufi guide or master who initiates or disciplines on the Sufi path.
-In Nizari Ismaili history, pirs were local leaders of local community and figures who preached the Ismaili faith in different regions.
+Pir: A Persian word for a Sufi guide or master who initiates or disciplines on the Sufi path.
+In Nizari Ismaili history, pirs were local leaders of the local community and figures who preached the Ismaili faith in different regions.

 In Sufism: